 Ismoyo island might be the one that attracts visitors the most with its temple.
 But other than that, there are two more islands with their own beauty.
-Wisanggeni and Anoman that both lie hundreds of meters away from the temple.
+Wisanggeni and Anoman both lie hundreds of meters away from the temple.

 Wisanggeni island is famous for its sacred 7 wells Sumur Pitu.
 Lies just 200 meters away from Wisanggeni beach.
 The green lush trees, bamboo, and paved road eventually will end in the sacred well.
 Locals and Hindus agree the water coming from the well is holy.

 One day before Nyepi day during the Jalanidhi Puja ritual.
-Hindus will take the water and keeping it in the temple for a night – to then be used by the priest the next day for blessing every believer.
+Hindus will take the water and keep it in the temple for a night – to then be used by the priest the next day for blessing every believer.

 Soon, the ritual continues with floating exactly 44 offerings to the sea.
 To cleanse and protect their soul from any sin before the day of silence starts.

 Aside from Wisanggeni island, Anoman offers its own beauty.
 On this island, guests will get to watch the ocean’s wide scenery.
 There are no sound disturbances.
-Except for the rhythm of the wave collides the corals.
+Except for the rhythm of the wave that collides with the corals.
 There is nothing except peace.

-There are many fun things to do in Balekambang Beach.
+There are many fun things to do at Balekambang Beach.
 One of them is a flying fox.
 If most flying fox venue is in the forest, this one is different.
 Balekambang’s flying fox offers an exciting feeling of flying 10 meters above the sea.

 The rope connects Ismoyo island to the edge of the beach.
 130 meters long with a short 2 minutes ride.
-Flying fox experience will cost Rp20.000 and available every day, except for Friday.
+Flying fox experience will cost Rp20.000 and is available every day, except for Friday.
 On the weekend the queue will take a while as the beach is packed with visitors.

 Balekambang beach is a friendly site for a family thanks to its wide and clean beach.
 The sand lays white and spacious, a humble place for a summer picnic.
 It is a perfect place to roll out the mat and a pack of lunch.
-Here, the blue sea landscape calls its guests to come and enjoy foods with an extraordinary scene.
+Here, the blue sea landscape calls its guests to come and enjoy food with an extraordinary scene.

 The picnic will end completely with either fresh grilled fish or seafood.
 Just right at the beach, a line of modest restaurants will satisfy hungry tourists.
-The food selection mostly is a tasty Indonesian dish.
+The food selection mostly is a tasty Indonesian dishes.